 These symptoms normally last less than a week.
-If your symptoms seem to get worse or if you are concerned, call NHS 111.
+If your symptoms seem to get worse or if you are concerned, call your GP or Out of Hours service.
 If you do seek advice from a doctor or nurse, make sure you tell them about your vaccination (show them the vaccination card) so that they can assess you properly.
 You can also report suspected side effects of vaccines and medicines through the Yellow Card scheme.
 You can do this online by searching Coronavirus Yellow Card or by downloading the Yellow Card app (please see page 2).